Ironhack-Miami-PTWD-October-2018/projects-guidelines/project-1.md

 ### Presentation day ###
 Finally, it's time for your real presentation.
-You will present your projects to the staff and other students.
-Remember to dress at least one degree nicer than normal.
+You will present your projects to the staff and other students. <br> Remember to dress at least one degree nicer than normal.

 <!-- ### Monday - December 10th ###
 - **Stand ups** -->